Introduction

 for drawing the small gridcell maps;geom_text()

-for drawing the labels. -
+for drawing the background cells. -

 4. Scale: